hazelcast/hazelcast-reference-manual/src/Map-Persistence.md

 #### Post-Processing Objects in Map Store

 In some scenarios, you may need to modify the object after storing it into the map store.
-For example, you can get an ID or version auto-generated by your database and then you need to modify your object stored in the distributed map but not to break the synchronization between database and data grid.
+For example, you can get an ID or version auto-generated by your database and then need to modify your object stored in the distributed map, but not to break the synchronization between the database and the data grid.

 To post-process an object in the map store, implement the `PostProcessingMapStore` interface to put the modified object into the distributed map.
-That causes an extra step of `Serialization`, so use it only when needed.
+This will trigger an extra step of `Serialization`, so use it only when needed.
 (This is only valid when using the `write-through` map store configuration.)

 Here is an example of post processing map store: